felixongom/diteorm/README.md

 - Printing out the query that are running to produce the records given out.
 - Provision for writing raw SQL.
 - Schema for creating tables and their fields using the correct datatype customizeable to meet you needs.
 - Table name being queried matches the class name quering it.
-It can also allow for passing table name using DB::table().
+It can also alow for passing table name using DB::table().

 - And many more.